Titouaaaan/ChessCoach/README.md

 # ChessCoach

 ChessCoach is a Next.js application that serves as a personal chess coach.
-The app integrates a chess bot for gameplay and uses an AI-powered assistant to analyze and comment on games in real-time.
+The app integrates a chess bot for gameplay and uses an AI-powered assistant to analyze, comment on games in real-time and guide the player to get better.

 ## Features

-- **Play Against a Bot**: Challenge a chess bot that adapts to your skill level.
+- **Play Against a Bot**: Challenge a chess bot that (can) adapts to your skill level.
-- **AI Game Commentary**: The AI assistant provides insights during the game, such as openings, tactics, and key moments.
+- **AI Game Commentary**: The AI assistant provides insights during the game, such as openings, tactics, and key moments based on stockfish analysis.
 - **Move Suggestions**: Get coaching advice based on your gameplay.
 - **Game Review**: Analyze completed games with AI-generated feedback.